AlinaBrode/am_lang/docs/plans.md

-* format small etudes in the same way as other projects on welcome page
+* each note in interesting notes should be linkable (to share link in telegram or on the other site)

 # Site
-* duplicate our posts on site in our telegram channel
 * make publication on linkedin with reference to programming post
-* each note in interesting notes should be linkable (to share link in telegram or on the other site)
 * fix error in article "It's impossible to pronounce".
 Review for similar.
 * put on site Alina and Arseniy "hello!" intruduction
 * in alphabet trainer somehow make it obvious that you are to click on uppercase letter